 If you want to know more about Sweden itself check the informative page on From East to West with RMS, Rachel will tell you all about it! 🙂

 That was the plan for things to do in Stockholm in winter and not only 🙂 Before you plan it, check how much does a weekend in Stockholm cost.
 But don’t let such prosaic issues like money stop you from going for your goals.
 After all, is “making your dreams come true” a result of luck or hard work? 🙂

-If you’re interested in other European capitals, check the below guides:
+If you’re interested in other northern destinations or European capitals, check the below guides:

 If you liked this post please use the buttons below and share it on Facebook or Twitter!
 Thanks!